renderedtext/ruby-101/README.md

 ```
 * Methods `.first(x)` and `.last(x)` return first or last `x` number of
   elements from an array, but they don't remove them
+* Method `.include?(object)` will return `true` if `object` is present
+  in the array, otherwise returns `false`
+* Method `.delete(object)` deletes the given object from the array if
+  present, if not present returns `false`
+  * You can attach block code to this method, that will execute it if
+    the object is not found, and return its value
+* Method `.uniq` returns the array with all duplicates removed

 ## Hashes